How to Send Files Bigger Than 1GB

 File transfer service or file storage service?
 The better option is going to be the former, the only purpose built way to get a file from one device to another quickly, reliably, securely, and in an environmentally friendly way, too.

-And when it comes to sending a 1GB file with a file transfer service, the best service is Smash.
+And when it comes to sending an up to 1GB file with a file transfer service, the best service is Smash.
 Transferring a file with Smash is easy:

 You can use Smash on any device – there are dedicated apps for iOS, Android, and Mac, too – and through any browser.
 There’s also an API for developers looking to integrate large file transfers into their everyday workflows.
 Nothing could be easier, and nothing is more reliable, secure, or fast.
 When you’ve got to send a file over 1GB, Smash is your first and last choice, every time.